ptvan/ptvan.github.io/_posts/2020-04-04-meta-analyses.md

 Meta-analyses, when done properly, have both conceptual and statistical benefits.
 Conceptually, meta-analyses can detect the presence of publication bias.
 Statistically, results from individual studies can be combined to make conclusions more generalizable, and estimates can have improved precision and accuracy.

+### Publication bias

+Since meta-analyses use published data, a concern is [publication bias](https://en.wikipedia.org/wiki/Publication_bias).
+[PRISMA](http://www.prisma-statement.org/), criteria for minimum levels of evidence is used by both authors and reviewers to identifying and reducing publication bias.

-### General steps
+### General steps of meta-analysis workflow

-1. Exploratory analysis to identify data anomalies, identifying possible [publication bias](https://en.wikipedia.org/wiki/Publication_bias)
+1. Exploratory analysis to identify data anomalies

 2. Normalize the studies' reported metrics (eg. [relative risk](https://en.wikipedia.org/wiki/Relative_risk), [odds ratios](https://en.wikipedia.org/wiki/Odds_ratio))